csc-ubc-okanagan/workshops/readme.md

 By the end of this session, participants will be familiar with the requisite libraries and document structure to create beautiful, reproducible reports for distribution.

 ## Python

+This series of introductory workshops are intended for individuals with little to no familiarity with Python or similar tools that rely on a scripted environment.
+They are intended as a low barrier entry into the world of using your computer to engage with data outside of graphical tools like Excel or SPSS.

 **Python: Fundamental Concepts with Jupyter Notebook**